dice-group/glisten/docs/index.md

       --min-prop-occ=<minPropOcc>
                       the minimum a property has to occur to be considered for the fact generation.
+Default=10 -N, --benchmark-name=<benchmarkName>
+                      The name of the benchmark to use.
+Name is specified inside the given configuration file.
-Default=10 -o, --order-file=<orderFile>
+  -o, --order-file=<orderFile>
                       A file containing the order of the recommendations, if not set, will be random